 Page Indexed But Not Ranking

-Unlike “Crawled - not indexed,” this isn’t about crawling or basic quality.
-It’s about your page’s relative strength vs. competitors.
-Google knows you exist, but every time someone searches a relevant query it asks “this page vs. the top 10 — who deserves to show?” — and picks them.
+Unlike “Crawled - currently not indexed,” this isn’t about crawling or basic quality.
+It’s about your page’s relative strength versus the competitors already ranking.
+Google knows you exist; every time someone searches a relevant query it asks “this page vs. the top 10 — who deserves to show?” and picks them.

 Common causes

-Open the SERP for your target query and look at the top 10:
+Open the SERP for your target query and study the top 10:

 • Average word count?